Most jobs have their common misconceptions, but there are few as misunderstood as social work. Here, we bust the biggest myths about the profession.

 8) I will have to leave my feelings at home

 As a Social worker you are encouraged to use yourself reflexively to benefit your own practise and your work with families.
 Social workers spend time regularly reflecting on their feelings and behaviours and how these might impact their work with families during regular supervision and in team meetings.
-As a participant on the Frontline Leadership Development programme you are encouraged to think creatively to make the lives of the people you come into contact with better.
+As a trainee on the Frontline Training Programme you are encouraged to think creatively to make the lives of the people you come into contact with better.

 9) Social work is just a job